 Asparagus Tart with Egg and Goat Cheese (on puff pastry) – a great vegetarian addition to your breakfast/brunch or appetizer spread!

 I have a tendency to buy vegetables in bulk.
-That doesn’t sound like a bad thing, but it can be when you don’t have a plan for them.
+That can normally be a good thing, but not when you don’t have a plan for them.
 I always seem to forget that vegetables go bad if you don’t use them in a reasonable amount of time.
-And when I overbuy, I tend to waste food.
-Which I hate.

 I came across this asparagus tart recipe from Just a Taste at just the right time.

 I’ve been wanting to try eggs on pizza for a long while, so this seemed like a good way to try out the idea.
 I know some of you are thinking “eggs on pizza, really?” so I’m just warming you up to the idea.